 bis r7, sr

-This code is very similar to the bytecode emitted by a JIT compiler—a higher-level abstraction may be generating it on the fly.
+This code superficially resembles the bytecode emitted by a JIT compiler—a higher-level abstraction may be generating it at runtime.

 The following checks occur near the end of the algorithm.